Duet3D/wiki-content/User_manual/Machine_configuration/robot_5_axis_CNC.md

 This robot type is built from the XYZ axes and the AC/BC axes:
 - XYZ is the common Cartesian, CoreXY, Delta, 5-bar-parallel-Scara, Serial Scara and are linear/rotary/combined type axes.
 - AC/BC are two rotary axes each.
 Naming: A if parallel to the X axis, B if parallel to Y and C if parallel to Z, with 0 degrees position each.
+ABC can be connected to the endpoint (hotend, spindle) or table or mixed (head/table mode etc).

 The following robot type are therefore supported:
-- CNC 5 axis AC, BC and head/head, head/table, table/table type
+- CNC 5 axis AC/BC
 - Open5x, Pentarod, Prusa with AC/BC axes
 - Cartesian, CoreXY with additional AC/BC
 - Delta with additional AC/BC